Transport during the 2024 Summer Olympics and Paralympics: Events outside Paris

 In addition to the venues in the Paris region, there were ten Olympic venues elsewhere in France.
 Six were soccer stadiums: Nouveau Stade de Bordeaux; Stade Geoffroy-Guichard, Saint-Étienne; Stade de la Beaujoire, Nantes; Parc Olympique Lyonnais, Lyon; Stade Vélodrome, Marseille; and the Stade de Nice.
 Four other events were also held outside Paris: sailing at Marseille Marina; shooting at the National Shooting Centre in Châteauroux; basketball and handball at the Stade Pierre-Mauroy in Lille; and, most incongruously of all, surfing at Teahupo'o in Tahiti.
 The only Paralympic event held outside Paris was the shooting at Châteauroux.

 The Stade Pierre-Mauroy in Lille was an hour's train ride from Paris, plus a bus or tram ride; Line 1 (yellow) stopped outside the stadium.
-The marina and velodrome in Marseille could be can be accessed from the Rond-Point du Prado and Sainte-Marguerite Dromel métro stations on Line 2.
+The marina and velodrome in Marseille could be accessed from the Rond-Point du Prado and Sainte-Marguerite Dromel métro stations on Line 2.
 Châteauroux was a 2 1/4-hour train ride from Paris, and had an extensive bus network.
 Lyon had an extensive bus and tram network, and the stadium could be accessed by the T3 or T7 Lyon tramway from Lyon-Part-Dieu station.
 Nice, Saint-Etienne and Bordeaux also had facilities for bicycles, with Bordeaux signposting a 7 km bicycle route to the stadium.